[PHPUnit] I tried using DataProvider!

 Hello!

-This is Fukui from the System Development Department!
+This is Fukui from the Systems Development Department!

-This time, I tried using an annotation called DataProvider (a convenient mechanism) that can be used with PHPUnit, so I will introduce how to use it along with the background and history of how I came to use it!
+This time, I'll be using the DataProvider annotation (a convenient mechanism) available in PHPUnit, and I'll explain how to use it, along with the background and reasons why I decided to use it!

 What is a DataProvider?